 These figures prove the popularity of the sport and leave a lot of people in their post-20s wondering: “Is it too late for me to learn horse riding?”
-In this post, we will show you the answer to this question and explain how to prepare for the ultimate horseback riding adventure.
+In this post, we will show you the answer to this question and explain how you can prepare for the ultimate horseback riding adventure.

-Equestrianism is a real sports discipline and it’s completely reasonable to doubt your learning capacity now that you are in your 30s, 40s, or even older.
+Equestrianism is a real discipline and so, it’s completely reasonable to doubt your learning capacity now that you are in your 30s, 40s, or even older.
 However, horse riding is not rocket science and you don’t need to be afraid of giving it a try.
 All it takes is a little bit of preparation and strategic thinking.
 If you dedicate enough time to learning how to ride a horse, the outcome will be highly rewarding.

 To make the process easier for you, we prepared a list of the 5 most important tips for horse riding trainees in their post-20s.
 Let’s check it out here!

-Just like any other sport, horseback riding also demands a certain level of physical condition.
-If you don’t want to end up completely exhausted after day one of your equestrian undertaking, you should start training regardless of the age.
+Just like any other sport, horseback riding also demands a certain level of physical strength.
+If you don’t want to end up completely exhausted after day one, you should start training regardless of your age.

-It doesn’t have to be a strong or top-level exercise.
-Start slowly by taking a quicker and longer daily walks or do a little jogging.
+It doesn’t have to be top-level exercise, you can start slowly by taking quicker and longer daily walks or by doing a little jogging.
 Tony Vartouhi, fitness specialist at the Essays.ScholarAdvisor, suggests that you ought to increase efforts and do some sport-specific exercises as the first couple of weeks go by.